Condos In Huntington Beach California

 I want to be near the beach (within 1 mile or less) so that determines where I buy.

-So if you want to live that close to the beaches in HB then you have a few main areas to consider.
+So if you want to live that close to the beaches in HB with water views there are condos available.

 All of these areas are close to the beach and allow for easy access with a bike or just walking.